Learning to Receive Instead of Control

 Control often masquerades as responsibility.
 But there is a difference between faithful effort and anxious grasping.
 Faithful effort works hard and leaves outcomes to God.
 Anxious grasping works hard and demands guarantees.

 Receiving begins in prayer.
 Prayer is not a lever we pull to make God act.
 Prayer is communion — remaining with God, listening, consenting, trusting.
-Often we receive nothing we can measure in the moment, and that is the point: God is forming us to love Him for His own sake.
+Frequently, the gifts we receive are not ones that we can measure in the moment.
+That can be frustrating and infuriating — if we focus only on His gifts.

 Receiving also begins in the sacraments.